lae/simplemona/README.md

     grunt watch

 This should successfully start the development server if all is well.
-If not, taking a look at the uwsgi log can help a lot.
+If not, taking a look at the webserver log can help a lot.
 Usually I have this running in a separate console.

-    tail -f uwsgi.log
+    tail -f webserver.log